andrewallen/tfe-survey/survey-content.md

 ## Timetable Navigation Experience

-We want to know how easy or difficult it is to navigate the class schedule.
+We want to know how easy or difficult it is to navigate the class timetable.

-We'd like to understand how easy or difficult it is to navigate the current class schedule.

 How would you describe your experience with understanding and navigating the current timetable?
 - Very easy